 Since the businesses incorporation in 1976, it has continued to grow.
 A major step forward in the businesses history was in 1984 when the brothers decided to buy a waste transfer station at Mossdown Road, Oldham.
 Before this acquisition, the business was just run from Ryecroft Farm.
 With the success of this waste transfer station, John and Luke decided to expand even further and obtained Unit 8 at Yeargate Industrial Estate at Heap Bridge, Bury.

 With all this new land, they decided to increase the range of services that were offered.
-This started with skips; more precisely the supplying of 8 cubic yard skips, which then led to ‘rolonof’ 20-40 cubic yard skips and also ‘REL’ 14 cubic yard skips.
+This started with skip hire service; more precisely the supplying of 8 cubic yard skips, which then led to ‘rolonof’ 20-40 cubic yard skips and also ‘REL’ 14 cubic yard skips.
 After skips, they then decided to incorporate compactor wagons and wheelie bins into their growing list of services.
 A further boost to the business would come with the introduction of the governments ‘green’ legislation which was a bid to make more people recycle instead of disposing at a landfill site.
 With these changes, such as landfill tax, the Wheeldon’s decided to modify the licenses for the disposal of special waste such as asbestos, oils and tyres.

 With it all going so well, there was, in fact, a slight disruption in 1996 when a large fire broke out at Heap Bridge which destroyed the building, wagons, business records, electrical installations, telephones and machinery.
 Despite this, the business continued its operations with little disruption to customers and even resulted in Heap Bridge being expanded by the acquisition of an additional unit.